-Lapses in enrollment totaling three semesters require that the student apply for readmission, if they have not yet advanced to candidacy status.
-The student is subject to the admission procedures, criteria and policies in effect at the time the reapplication is made.

-A student who finds it necessary to be excused from registration while in the PhD program, and any student who has reached candidacy status must formally request a leave of absence a semester before the anticipated leave.
+Lapses in enrollment for three consecutive semesters require that the student apply for readmission subject to the admission procedures, criteria and policies in effect at the time the reapplication is made.
+A student who finds it necessary to be excused from registration while in the PhD program must formally request a leave of absence.
 Prior to requesting a leave of absence, students must discuss this with his/her advisor.

-Leave time must be approved by the Director of the PhD Program and the Dean of UGS and in accordance with UGS' Policy 380.048, Leave of Absence from a Graduate Program.
-Leave will be granted only under exceptional circumstances and in accordance to UGS procedure.
+Leave time must be approved by the Director of the PhD Program and the Dean of UGS.
+Leave will be granted only under exceptional circumstances.
 When there is no mutual agreement between student and committee the decision will be made by the Dean of the College.
-When a student returns from a leave of absence, decisions concerning previous or current program of study will be mutually agreed upon by the student's advisor or dissertation chair and the student.
+When a student returns from a leave of absence, decisions concerning previous or current program of studies will be mutually agreed upon by the student's dissertation committee and the student.